xbielikd/FuzzyOWL2/README.md

 Contains fuzzyDL reasoner, Fuzzy OWL2 parser and Protége 4.3 plug-in.

 Download and unzip to the new directory.
 The "FuzzyDL" is the main folder.

+- copy the FuzzyOWL2PlugIn.jar into Protege plugin folder

+- copy the dlib folder into the Protege folder

 Gurobi: